PeakBI/.github/PULL_REQUEST_TEMPLATE.md

 Description of what this PR does.
 What have you added or changed, and why?
 If it fixes a bug or resolves a feature request, be sure to link to that issue.

-**YOUR TEXT HERE**
+**REPLACE THIS WITH YOUR TEXT HERE**

 ## Review Checks

-Please check if the PR fulfills these requirements:
+Please check if the PR fulfils these requirements:

 _Put an `x` in the boxes that apply, Remove any lines that do not apply_
 - [ ] 📝 The commit message is clear and descriptive